wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

 * If the token owner has been reduced in permissions, corresponding permissions will be removed from all one's tokens.
 * All disabled tokens are automatically removed in a week after disabling.

-## Legacy tokens
+## Backward-compatible tokens

 Previously UUID and secret key were used for request authentication which is now replaced with tokens.
-The UUID and secret key your were using are automatically transformed to the **legacy** token, so that your requests authenticated with UUID and secret key will continue working.
-Permissions for the migrated legacy tokens are not displayed and cannot be changed.
+The UUID and secret key your were using are automatically transformed to the **backward-compatible** token.
+With this token requests authenticated with UUID and secret key will continue working.

+!!! warning "Renew token"
+    If you renew the value of the backward-compatible token, the backward compatibility ends - all requests authenticated with old UUID and secret key will stop working.

+You can also use the generated value of the backward-compatible token passing it in the `WallarmApi-Token` header parameter of your requests.

+Backward-compatible token has the same permissions as the user role does, these permissions are not displayed in the token window and cannot be changed.
+If you want to control permissions, you need to remove a backward-compatible token and create a new one.

-Legacy tokens are not created for users using SSO to access the Wallarm Console.
+Backward-compatible tokens are not created for users using SSO to access Wallarm Console.